MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/alternate-distribution-options.md

 1. Create a <!--todo: preferences?--> JSON file where the name of the file corresponds to the ID of your extension.
 For example, create a JSON file with the file name `aaaaaaaaaabbbbbbbbbbcccccccccc.json`.

-1. Depending on your operating system, save the <!--todo: preferences?--> JSON file to one of the following folders:
+1. Depending on your operating system, save the JSON file to one of the following folders:

     *  **macOS**
         *  User-specific: `~USERNAME/Library/Application Support/Microsoft Edge/External Extensions/`